 There's also free WiFi at the Geneva airport, but you need a mobile phone.
-Get online first, and the follow the instructions to enter your phone number.
+Get online first, and then follow the instructions to enter your phone number.
 A free access code will be sent to you as an SMS.
 Getting online is completely free, but some mobile carriers will charge you for receiving text messages abroad (yes, AT&T, I'm looking at you).

-Many hotels, restaurants and cafes around Geneva also advertise WiFi, but some require an existing account with an internet provider.
+Many hotels, restaurants, and cafes around Geneva also advertise WiFi, but some require an existing account with an internet provider.
 So make sure the establishment has its own free WiFi network before you plonk down and order that coffee.

 04 of 07